mobicarton/carton-android/README.md

 ## Authors
 It is an open-source and open-design project, everyone is welcome or encouraged to contribute.
 Besides, this project is funded and supported by [Natural Sciences and Engineering Research Council](http://www.nserc-crsng.gc.ca/index_eng.asp) of Canada and [44 screens](http://44screens.com/en-us).
-44 Screens is a start-up specialized in augmented reality, mobile and wearable apps.